clojure/clr.core.cli/README.md

 cljr -X:test
 ```

-## Notes
+## Things that need work

 This is an alpha release.
 Have at it.

+### Tools and prepping
 We need some design thinking around tools and prepping.
 Most of the library support on the JVM side are very specific to the JVM world:  Maven, jars, Java-ish things.

-What is needed to support robust program development and installation in the CLR world.
-Please weigh in.
+What is needed to support robust program development and installation in the CLR world?

+## Clojure versioning

+One thing supported on the JVM side is the ability to specify the version of Clojure(JVM) that you want to run under.
+This is fairly easily accommodated.
+Clojure(JVM) is available as a Maven artifact.
+Specify the desired version of Clojure in your application's :deps.
+That version will get downloaded and added to the classpath.
+And off you go.

+We are in a different world entirely on the CLR side.
+We don't have a seamless way of incorporating general assemblies into program loading.
+At present, ClojureCLR is usually installed as a dotnet tool.

+How can we provide ClojureCLR runtime versioning?

+##  Nuget

+How can we incorporate Nuget packages into the mix.
+I can write a Nuget provider that pulls down and caches a Nuget package.
+(I found an open-source library that does this; it's pretty easy to adapt to our needs.)
+The problem is the variety of things that Nuget package might contain and how it can be used.
+It could be a collection of assemblies.
+It could be the kind of packaging I've been doing for ClojureCLR libraries: an assembly containing Clojure source files as embedded resources.
+(In some ways, I regret that choice.)
+A Nuget package could contain Clojure source files in a library folder.

+What design will work for us?

 # Copyright and License